There’s a new pineapple snack in town, and you’re going to want to sit down for this. It’s Pineapple. Upside Down. Cake. With. DOLE WHIP!

 But, honestly, things have changed.

 Sure, you still have lots and lots of choices in the burger genre.
 But they’ve definitely expanded beyond the fast food mentality when it comes to quick eating options.

 My best tip for eating healthy — and this goes for breakfast, lunch, dinner, and snack time — is to head for the Grab and Go section.

-You’ll spy Grab and Go spots in lots of places.
-There are always robust choices in the Resorts.
-There, you’ll find everything from prepared salads, sandwiches made with lean meats, and even sushi.
+You’ll spy Grab and Go spots in lots of places, and there are always robust choices in the Resorts.
+There, you’ll find everything from prepared salads and sandwiches made with lean meats to sushi and hummus with veggies.
 Check out Landscape of Flavors at Disney’s Art of Animation Resort for a great selection!
 And when it comes to a Park option, Sunshine Seasons offers choices that can’t be beat.

-So if you have the resolve to pass the pizza and burgers by, a healthy meal is totally in your grasp!
+So if you have the resolve to stroll past the pizza and burgers, a healthy meal is totally in your grasp!

 Be Mindful About Restaurant Choices